jegathings/ADA-compliance-Braille-Statements/Checkride.md

   + Joins with Customer
 + Braile Table
   + Joins with Customer
++ Statement Template
+  + The templates are parameratized and the paramerters can be substited by the producer.
 ### Statement Producer
 ```
 Statement Producer will use a SQL inner join statement between the customer and statement tables.
 Next, the producer will take the SQL results and produce events to the broker.
 The event key will be "statement".
 The event value will be the statement payload.